dialoguemd/covid-19/src/regions/ca/info/faq/06_quarantine-recommendation.md

 ## Is the medical recommendation for a patient to go into quarantine something that can be done through Dialogue?

-Yes we will suggest it to a patient in the following cases:
+Yes.
+For Dialogue’s clients, each case will be assessed personally by a health care professional and quarantine will be recommended if needed.
+For example, we will suggest it to our clients in the following cases:

+- Anyone who has any of the following symptoms: fever, cough, sore throat, runny nose, or headache
+- Anyone, within the last 14 days, who provide care or have close contact with a symptomatic person known or suspected to have COVID-19
-1. If the patient has travelled outside Canada within the last 14 days **AND/OR**
+- Anyone who has travelled outside Canada within the last 14 days
-2. If patient has been (within the last 14 days) or is in direct contact with a person with cough/fever/flu-like symptoms **AND/OR**
-3. If the patient is presenting flu-like symptoms

-However, Dialogue will only issue a sick note for patients presenting symptoms that justify a sick note (case 3).
+- Any other case where an increased level of risk has been identified

+However, Dialogue will not issue medical notes related to COVID, period.
+Quarantine and self-isolation protocols are mandated by public health guidelines.
+If employers require an attestation, Dialogue will refer patients to their public health authority.